91ahmed/RetroNotify/README.md

 ```

 ### How to Customize
-RetroNotify takes one parameter which is an object to specify options and to customize the notify messages.
+The class take one parameter which is an object to allow the user change the defult options.

 ``` javascript
 new RetroNotify({